AltranResearchMedica/ARAM/README.md

 -	Image Sampling
 -	Pose estimation using the calibration parameters.

 # Main class

 The library main classes are divided as following:

-- aram::TagDetector<TagType,ROIDetector> : main aram class, used to detect markers in a frame.
+- aram::TagDetector<TagType,ROIDetector> : main aram class, used to detect tags in a frame.
 - aram::IROIDetector : Interface for ROI Detection
 - aram::EdgeDetector : currently best IROIDetector implementation
 - aram::ITag : Interface for Tag validation